flycheck/flycheck/CONTRIBUTING.md

 * `rake init`: Initialise the project, by installing Emacs Lisp dependencies locally.
+* `rake check:language[LANGUAGE]` runs all tests for the given `LANGUAGE`, e.g. `rake check:language[javascript]`.
+Maintainers will use this task when testing pull requests that make changes to Flycheck’s support for a language, such as adding a new pull request.
 * `rake check:fast` verifies all sources, byte-compiles Flycheck, and runs all unit tests.
 You need the corresponding tools from the previous section.
 This task runs on Travis CI on all contributions so it’s a good idea to run this